breed808/packer-plugin-tss/README.md

 ## Packer Compatibility

-This template is compatible with Packer >= v1.7.0
+This plugin is compatible with Packer >= v1.7.0